 As shown in Figure 5, backlog items define the work that populates the solution intent, moving the variable assumptions toward fixed decisions.

 Solution intent begins with a Vision that describes the solution’s purpose and key capabilities, along with the system’s nonfunctional requirements.
 This knowledge and the emerging roadmap and critical Milestones guide teams in creating backlogs and planning their work.
-But the roadmap and solution intent are filled with assumptions.
+But the roadmap and solution intent is filled with assumptions.
 SAFe’s guidance for continuous delivery validates assumptions through Minimum Viable Products (MVPs) that provide validated learning through frequent, quantifiable experiments.
 Note: The validated learning in solution intent is predominately technical, but the Lean Startup principles of Leap-Test-Measure-Pivot still apply.

 Connect Solution Intents across the Supply Chain

 A system’s solution intent does not necessarily stand alone.
 Many solutions are systems that participate in a higher-level system of systems.
-In that case, other systems, as well as suppliers, provide system builders with unique knowledge and solution elements that accelerate development.
+In that case, other systems, as well as suppliers, provide unique knowledge and solution elements that accelerate development.
 Suppliers, for example, will often have separate and independent requirements, designs, and other specifications for their subsystem or capability.
 From their perspective, that is their solution intent.
-As a result, the ultimate (top-level) solution intent must include the relevant supplier knowledge and information necessary to communicate decisions, facilitate exploration, align builders, and support compliance.
+As a result, the ultimate (top-level) solution intent must include the relevant supplier knowledge and information necessary to communicate decisions, facilitate exploration, align teams, and support compliance.
 This ‘daisy chain’ of requirements moves design decisions up and down the system hierarchy, as illustrated in Figure 6.